Our Services

 Persistent twitching is not something you should ignore—but it's also not something you need to panic about.
 The right next step is a calm, informed medical evaluation.

-If you're experiencing unexplained twitching or repetitive movements, consider starting with a structured review of your symptoms using Ubie's free AI-powered symptom checker for Tics, and then schedule an appointment with a healthcare professional.
+If you're experiencing unexplained twitching or repetitive movements, take a few minutes to check your symptoms with Ubie's free AI-powered symptom checker to help prepare for your conversation with a healthcare professional.

 Most importantly: